ldominate/get_users_from_ad/README.md

-# Экспорт пользователей Active Directory в Excel
+# Export Active Directory Users to Excel

 This script is designed to export a list of users from Active Directory to Excel.